Strong Local Economy

 Please note that Q1, Q2, Q3, and Q4 refer to the first, second, third, and fourth quarters of the Fiscal Year.
 The City’s Fiscal Year runs from October 1st – September 30th and is denoted by FY.
 CY denotes Calendar Year.

-Per the Budget Office's forecasts, sales tax would be considered on trend if collections equaled at least $109/capita for the second quarter.
-The City exceeded its goal by $7.00.
-The 2nd quarter sales tax collections totaled $13,715,174.77 or, $116 per capita.
+Per the Budget Office's forecasts, sales tax would be considered on trend if collections equaled at least $100/capita for the third quarter.
+The City exceeded its goal by $10.00 per capita.
+The 3rd quarter sales tax collections totaled $12,987,367.28 or, $110 per capita.
 The per capita figure is based on an estimated population of 117,869 as noted in the FY18 Budget Book.
-Current results show an increased per capita relative to previous quarters due to the City’s population growth (87,730 in FY17).

 The sales tax target is based off what the City has budgeted for sales taxes.